hphelion/documentation/commercial/GA1/commercial.install-GA-envars.md

 		sudo su -

-2. Locate the `esx-custom-ips.json` in the installation package.
+2. Locate the `esx-custom-ips.json` in the `/tripleo/config` directory.
+This directory is created when the installation package is extracted.

 3. Open the `esx-custom-ips.json` file and edit the the environment variable listed below.